K is for KERENDIA

 • Hospitalization for heart failure

-In adults with CKD in T2D, KERENDIA fights CKD differently than your diabetes medications
+In adults with CKD in T2D, KERENDIA fights CKD differently than T2D medications

 KERENDIA doesn’t replace your diabetes and high blood pressure medications, so even if you are already taking medications for your diabetes and high blood pressure, there may be more you can do to help protect your kidneys and delay the damage that can lead to dialysis and kidney transplant.